Kate Geck

 About

-Kate is an artist currently living on unceded Wurundjeri and Boon Wurrung land in Narrm/Melbourne in Australia.
-She works with textiles, neon, animation, machine learning, augmented reality and the internet.
-Her practice tends to the connections between humans and technology, exploring ways to materialise the seemingly immaterial nature of the digital.
+Kate is an artist currently living on unceded Wurundjeri and Boonwurrung land in Narrm/Melbourne, Australia.
+She works across textiles and technology, using a range of digital and physical processes such as embroidery, knitting, weaving, augmented reality and machine learning.
 She is interested in network culture: working with code, installation and textiles to create interactive surfaces exploring thresholds between the physical and the digital.
 These surfaces are overloaded, saturated and glitchy, using network iconography and digital composition tropes.
 Invoking the language of the Internet, this aesthetic critiques a hyper mediated age, creating sites of respite and resistance that think through alternative agendas for networked technologies.
 Her recent work has been exploring a 'textillic' approach to creative practice with machine learning models.
 This uses textile language and practices to examine how interconnection, materiality and shared agency might become foregrounded in exchanges between human and machine intelligences.

 Research fields